wanchain/wanmask/README.md

 ## 1. Download the latest release

-You can see all releases on [releases](https://github.com/wanchain/wanmask/releases).
+You can see all releases on [releases page](https://github.com/wanchain/wanmask/releases).
 Download the latest one.

 E.g. download https://github.com/wanchain/wanmask/releases/download/v3.0.10/wanmask-chrome-3.0.10.zip